radman/notification_system/README.md

 Notifications require a recipient and a date, and can optionally be associated to an event.

     NewCommentNotification.create! :recipient => some_user, :date => Time.now, :event => random_event_instance

+### Notification Titles ###

+    class NewCommentOnYourArticleNotification < NotificationSystem::Notification
+      title 'someone commented on your article'
+    end

+These are the titles that will be displayed on the notification settings form.
+Specifying a title makes a notification subscribable.

 ### Notification Subscription ###